-In most countries Cochrane would benefit from an expanded presence, so that Cochrane work is more widely disseminated and there are more opportunities to build links with important external stakeholders.
+In many countries Cochrane would benefit from an expanded presence, so that Cochrane's work is more widely disseminated and there are more opportunities to build links with important external stakeholders.
 It may also be possible to extend the capacity of a Centre by partnering with others.

-For this to be possible we propose to establish a network based approach to developing presences in a country.
+For this to be possible we propose to establish a network-based approach to developing presences in a country where such expansion is deemed beneficial.
 There will always be a lead, co-ordinating presence in the country which may be a Centre or an Associate Centre, but the presence of Cochrane in that country could expand by partnerships with Affiliates in other institutions.
 The country presence will be driven by the needs set out by the co-ordinating Centre in their strategic plan for the country, but as examples here are a few ways in which this network approach might help Groups to develop.